 Pundole’s may withdraw any property before, during or after the auction if in its opinion there is any issue regarding authenticity, ownership or any change to the information provided for the artwork when it was consigned.

 By bidding at a Pundole’s auction, the bidder enters into an irrevocable offer to buy the artwork that has been bid on.
 Should the bid be successful, the buyer agrees to pay the hammer price plus the buyer’s premium, all applicable taxes, plus any additional charges relating to shipping, storage, insurance, import-export permissions and bank transfer fees.

 All registration formalities, as outlined in the Registration/Absentee Bids form must be completed prior to the sale.
-Registration may be done on the day of the sale as well, but as a banker’s reference is needed, it would be ideal to complete the registration process beforehand.
-Photo identification will be required while collecting a paddle.
+For first time bidders, it would be ideal to complete the registration process before the day of the sale.

 In the event that a party is bidding on a third person’s behalf, it is the party’s responsibility to ensure that all paperwork explaining the transaction and relationship has been completed prior to the sale as per Pundole’s registration requirements.

-Paddles are given at Pundole’s discretion, and bidders may be refused entry to the auction or not allowed to bid at Pundole’s discretion.
+Paddles are given at Pundole’s discretion, and bidders may not be allowed to bid at Pundole’s discretion.